AmmonHepworth/MATH4610/hw2/problem3/manProblem3.md

 = \frac{x+h-x}{h*(\sqrt{x+h}+\sqrt{x})} = \frac{h}{h*(\sqrt{x+h}+\sqrt{x})} = \frac{1}{\sqrt{x+h}+\sqrt{x}} $$

-We can see below that both methods are just about equal.
+We can see below that both methods are just about equal, at least at this specific point.

 Unmodified derivative definition: